An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 \subsection{Baseline}

 To efficiently assess the influence of synthetic data on TBPR performance, we construct a lightweight baseline model.
-Specifically, we utilize the simplified TBPS-CLIP~\cite{cao2024empirical} with two modifications-one for performance enhancement and another for adapting to synthetic data training—as our baseline model.
-Compared with other TBPR models~\cite{bai2023rasa,jiang2023cross}, TBPS-CLIP inherits CLIP's features with a lightweight design, enabling efficient training and inference while maintaining competitive performance, making it well-suited for comprehensive data generation studies.
+That is, we adopt the simplified TBPS-CLIP~\cite{cao2024empirical} as our baseline model, with two modifications: one to enhance performance and another to adapt it to synthetic data training.
+Compared with other TBPR models~\cite{bai2023rasa,jiang2023cross}, TBPS-CLIP inherits CLIP's features with a lightweight design, enabling efficient training and inference while keeping competitive performance, making it well-suited for comprehensive data generation studies.

-We introduce two modifications: (1) Replacing the CLIP backbone with EVA-CLIP~\cite{sun2023eva} for improved efficiency and effectiveness.
-(2) Exploring three noise-robust learning strategies to enhance synthetic data training: label smoothing~\cite{cao2024empirical} to reduce noise impact during loss computation, a two-component Gaussian Mixture Model (GMM)~\cite{qin2024noisy} to identify and exclude noisy data, channel masking~\cite{gao2024semi} to mitigate noise effects.
-The effectiveness of these strategies is thoroughly evaluated in our experiments.
+We introduce two modifications: (1) replacing CLIP backbone with EVA-CLIP~\cite{sun2023eva} for improved efficiency and effectiveness; (2) exploring three noise-robust learning strategies to enhance synthetic data training: label smoothing~\cite{cao2024empirical} to reduce noise impact during loss computation, a two-component Gaussian Mixture Model (GMM)~\cite{qin2024noisy} to identify and exclude noisy data, channel masking~\cite{gao2024semi} to mitigate noise effects.
+The effectiveness of these strategies is evaluated in our experiments.